POAs and SMSFs

 2. be of sound mind.

-1. Leave Australia: Your Self-Managed Superannuation Fund must satisfy a number of residency tests.
-One of those tests is that ‘central management and control’ of the SMSF remains in Australia.
+1. Leave Australia: Your Self-Managed Superannuation Fund must satisfy several residency tests.
+One of those tests is that the SMSF’s ‘central management and control’ remains in Australia.

-However, the ATO allows SMSF members to leave the country for a period of time.
-But if a member leaves Australia over that time the central management and control test may fail.
+However, the ATO allows SMSF members to leave the country for some time.
+If a member leaves Australia over that time, the central management and control test may fail.
 Then, the SMSF is no longer a complying SMSF.

-2. Unsound mind: If you lack mental capacity (e.g. dementia) then you can no longer remain a trustee of your SMSF.
-And, again your SMSF may go non-complying.
+2. Unsound mind: If you lack mental capacity (e.g., dementia), you can no longer remain a trustee of your SMSF.
+Again, your SMSF may need to be more compliant.

-A non-complying SMSF is taxed up to almost half of the fund’s value.
-A complying Enduring POA may pass control to the desired person.
-This is when the member is no longer able to act in a position of control.
-For example, while living overseas or lacking mental capacity.
+A non-complying SMSF may lose half of its fund in penalty taxes.
+A Legal Consolidated Enduring POA helps pass control to the desired person when the member can no longer act in a position of control, for example, while living overseas or lacking mental capacity.

 Is an SMSF a ‘trust’?

 “I can see no reason for holding that different principles apply to pension fund trusts from those which apply to other trusts.
-Of course, there are many provisions in pension schemes that are not to be found in private trusts, and to these, the general law of trusts will be subordinated.
-But subject to that, I think the trusts of pension funds are subject to the same rules as other trusts.”
+Of course, many provisions in pension schemes are not to be found in private trusts, and to these, the general law of trusts will be subordinated.
+But subject to that, the trusts of pension funds are subject to the same rules as other trusts.

-This approach is confirmed in the Superannuation Industry (Supervision) Act 1993 (SIS Act).
+This protective role is enshrined in the Superannuation Industry (Supervision) Act 1993 (SIS Act).
+Section 52(2)(c) of the SIS Act states:

 ATO taxation ruling for SMSF and POAs

 In response to the High Court decision of Bywater Investments Limited & Ors v Commissioner of Taxation; Hua Wang Bank Berhad v Commissioner of Taxation [2016] HCA 45, the ATO published ruling TR 2017/D2.
-The ruling sets out the Commissioner’s considered view on how to apply the central management and control test of company residency.
+The ruling sets out the Commissioner’s view on applying the central management and control test of residency.

-While the draft ruling is not SMSF-specific, it affects the application of the ‘residency test’ and therefore whether overseas holidaymakers continue to operate a complying SMSF in Australia.
+While the ruling is not SMSF-specific, it affects the application of the ‘residency test’ and whether overseas holidaymakers continue to operate a complying SMSF in Australia.

-Paragraph 17 of the ruling says a person who has power or authority to control and direct a company but does not use it, does not exercise central management and control.
+Paragraph 17 of the ruling states that a person who has the power or authority to control and direct a company but does not use it does not exercise central management and control.

 Paragraph 18 says:

-The ruling makes it necessary for overseas holidaymakers to have their SMSF documents reviewed and updated, or run the risk of having their SMSF taxed at 47%.
+The ruling requires overseas holidaymakers to have their SMSF documents reviewed and updated, or they risk having their SMSF taxed at 47%.

-• Enduring POA – all Legal Consolidated POAs have the widest possible powers
+- Enduring POA – all Legal Consolidated POAs have the broadest possible powers

-All SMSF members must be Trustees or Directors of the Trustee – but not always
+All SMSF members must be Trustees or Directors of the Trustee – but only sometimes.

 Section 17A SISA states that all SMSF fund members are trustees or directors of the corporate trustee.